sampsaoinonen/TiRa-RouteOptimizer/documentation/week3.md

 ### What will I do next?
 - Research if Fringe Search can be optimized more
 - Consider developing a graphical user interface
+- Compare the impact of different heuristics(Manhattan, Euclidean, and Haversine) on results and performance

 ### Hours spent on the project this week: